About

 Celebrating 30 years of Creativity!

 Astoria Magazine began as a brainwave by founder Trina Astor Stewart in 1996.
 Back then, it was an outlet for her modern polymath mind.
-As a website writer for businesses, Astoria Magazine was a round robin of promotion for clients.
+As a website writer for businesses, I used Astoria Magazine as a round-robin promotion for clients.
 Since then, it has become a collaborative effort, moving with the times.

 As a creator and editor at Astoria Magazine, Trina encourages like-minded modern polymaths who are not satisfied with doing only one thing.
 To explore, have fun in a wide world of creatives.
 Somehow, we work with multiple ideas and formats and create something unique.